KeplerDF/fileshare/README.md

 The Service is where I declare the ultimate storage directory, for purposes of this project I created a file locally and used the directory "C:\\upload" but this can be changed if a none local endpoint is added.
 I left it as local as I believed the project didn't requre further features, i.e building a web based ui and endpoints.
 I made sure to safeguard against null values where possible as wll as some simple security checks for possible malicious use inputs.

+Project Requirements:
+I believe I have achieve all specifications of the project

+The Project can
+  - Post a multipart file to an enpoint and return the name as a result
+  - Get a file to download based on the name.
+  - Get a list of all metadata from the files.

+I created the unique ID by combining the name of teh file and when it was last modified creating a unique designator for each file.
+The files max sizes are limited by the SpringBoot aplication properties file to 20MB

+If something goes wrong during the requests a log is made and a message is returned which is dependant on the type of issue.
+The code can be confirmed to work with testing, as well as making requests to the endpoints with tools such as Postman.
+The API can be downloaded from github, the mvn dependancies can be downloaded and teh code can then be run by anyone, if I had more time and was more familare with web develiopment I would prefer to have set up a non local endpoint which could then be queried and tested by anyone at will.

 Bugs/issues: